-Working with the Integrative Studies faculty advisor, students will complete the coursework of a minor available at ASU West or create an individualized concentration.

-Approved ASU West minor.
-Working with the Integrative Studies faculty advisor, students will select one of the minors available at ASU West (see page 82).
+Working with the Integrative Studies faculty advisor, students will complete the coursework of a minor available at West campus or create an individualized concentration.
+Approved minor.
+Working with the Integrative Studies faculty advisor, students will select one of the minors available at West campus (see page 83).
 Specific requirements for these minors are described in this catalog under the major field departments and are available from the IAS faculty advisor.
 The credits required in a minor vary by department.
 The courses taken to fulfill the concentration requirement may not be used to concurrently fulfill the requirements of a minor.

 Individualized concentration.
 Working with the Integrative Studies faculty advisor, students may construct an individualized concentration of 18 upper division semester hours that has a coherent theme or purpose and fulfills intended general learning outcomes.
-Other options are a concentration of six literacy and critical inquiry General Studies (L) courses and the ASU West Writing Certificate Program.
+Other options are a concentration of six literacy and critical inquiry General Studies (L) courses and the Writing Certificate Program.